 Most predictions and averages are based on a limited set of your past data.
 Predictions are based on data from your last 12 cycles, and averages on data from your last 6 cycles.
 This calculation is used for cycle length, period length, PMS length, and when PMS is predicted to occur.

-This limited data set method ensures that Clue adapts to short term environmental factors, as well as longer term changes, as your body moves through different life stages.
+This limited data set method ensures that the Clue algorithm adapts to short-term environmental factors you experience, as well as longer-term changes as your body moves through different life stages.

 Ovulation is calculated using another method.
 It is calculated by counting backwards 13 days from your predicted next period.
 A tracked positive ovulation test, or your basal body temperature (BBT) data, can also influence Clue’s calculations.